JazminRM/jazminrm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have a PhD in evolutionary genomics and I am interested in understanding the evolutionary processes behind domestication.
+I am a postdoctoral researcher at the Globe Institute in the University of Copenhagen.
+I am interested in understanding the evolutionary processes behind domestication.
 My work is focused on studying the dispersion patterns, gene-flow and adaptation of domesticated species such as maize, grapes, wolves and dogs, using ancient DNA.

 I am currently a postdoc in the <a href="https://globe.ku.dk/research/hologenomics/gopalakrishnan-group/">Population and Statistical Genetics</a> group at the <a href="https://ceh.ku.dk/">CEH</a>, where I am working on incorporating in the microbiome in the study of domestication.